 Monique C. McIlwain is the Technology and Operations Manager for the Koshland Science Museum.
 Prior to joining museum staff, Monique worked for the Prince George's County Planning Director of the Maryland-National Capital Park and Planning Commission.
 Monique has received certification in Computer Science from Stanford University Online.Back to top

-Nell Champlin-Scannell is the Visitor Service Representative and Educational Event Assistant at the Koshland Science Museum.
+Nell Champlin-Scannell is the Learning and Engagement Assistant at the Koshland Science Museum.
 Before relocating to Washington, D.C.
 Nell lived in Massachusetts where she worked as a Visitor Service Representative with Heritage Museums & Gardens.
 While at Heritage, Nell spent the majority of her time working with youth in the museum’s outdoor classroom, Hidden Hollow.
 Nell received her B.A. in US History from Stonehill College and her M.A. in Museum Studies from Johns Hopkins University.

 Jonathan White is the Visitor Service Representative and Volunteer Coordinator with the Koshland Science Museum.
 Jonathan was formerly a volunteer at the Koshland Science Museum and is currently volunteering at the Smithsonian National Zoo as a Keeper Aide in the Amazonia exhibit.
 His academic background is in ecology and molecular biology.
 Prior to joining the Koshland Science Museum, Jonathan taught biology and ecology within the Kentucky Community College System.